simul/simul.github.io/tutorials/clouds/variables.md

 For one keyframe you should select the position of the clouds, then create a new keyframe and select the new position.
 Then the clouds will move between the positions.

+With the 4.3 update you can now choose which method to control your cloud movement via wind.
+To do this navigate to your cloud layer - and un-check the "manually position keyframe" check-box.
+This will allow for wind direction (set within the trueSKY actor within the scene) to control and move the clouds location.

 <hr>